 Q: Any negatives?
 What do you miss most about home?

-A: I miss mobility – there are no public transportation options for women and women are not permitted to drive.
+A: I miss mobility – there are no public transportation options for women, and women are not permitted to drive.
 Additionally, the weather is getting to be unbearably hot, so walking is now out of the question.
 Another negative is the feeling of isolation.
-New Yorkers enjoy socializing and one of my favorite pastimes is going out to eat.
-In Saudi Arabia the socialization is mostly kept to families.
+New Yorkers enjoy socializing, and one of my favorite pastimes is going out to eat.
+In Saudi Arabia, socialization is mostly kept to families.
 Even when one goes out to eat, families are sequestered in a “family section”.
 “Family sections” in Riyadh then further partition the families, so it is more like eating in your own dining room than eating in a restaurant with other people.

 Q: Is Riyadh safe?

 A: It is not uncommon in New York City to hear gunshots, be harassed on the street (women are common victims of this), see drug dealing and/or drug paraphernalia on the street, be robbed (or know someone who has been), get your car window smashed in, etc. From what I have experienced and seen here in Riyadh, the city is very safe in terms of crime.
 Road safety is another story!
 It is not uncommon to see young drivers speeding down the street and intentionally hitting the brakes in order to squeal out and spin their cars around.
 The speed bumps do not seem to slow down these drivers, it’s seen as more of a challenge.
 Working in a rehabilitation hospital and seeing the majority of the patients being victims of motor vehicle accidents and not being victims of violent crimes speaks to the seriousness of traffic safety issues.

 About living in Riyadh